lordfanger/RimLanguageHotReload/README.md

 ## TODO
 The Horlivec mainly completed.
 Future work will focus on increase performance and fix some bugs if found.
 There are currently no missing translations that I'm aware of.

-- Rules strings files dows not seem to work properperly.